 \section{Notations and Preliminaries}

-In this section we introduce several notions and results of functional analysis as well as some properties of Banach spaces which are frequently used throughout the article.
-We here \emph{only} look at the real-valued cases.
+In this section, we introduce several notations and results of functional analysis, along with some characteristics of Banach spaces that are commonly referenced in this article.
+Here, we \emph{only} consider real-valued instances.